A business running on multiple disconnected operational platforms

 The Problem

-A field services business had grown to the point where its operations couldn't keep up with it.
+A business had grown to the point where its operations couldn't keep up with it.
 Scheduling, accounting, job tracking, document management, and payment processing all lived in separate tools.
 None of them talked to each other.

 The result: staff spent most of their working day copying information from one system into another.
-A job completed in the field had to be manually closed in the scheduling tool, entered into the accounting system, matched against the payment record, and filed in the document store.
+A job completed had to be manually closed in the scheduling tool, entered into the accounting system, matched against the payment record, and filed in the document store.
 Every step was a person doing work that a connected system would do automatically.

 The business wasn't inefficient because of its people.
 It was inefficient because its systems weren't built to work together.